 Any manager’s unit must be included in the calculation of 10% of the total residential units.
 Targeted Populations’ units cannot be concentrated in a single bedroom size or Building if there are multiple bedroom sizes and/or Buildings.

 Targeted Populations for this particular point criterion are Homeless, persons with mental or physical disabilities, Veterans, or Youth aging out of Foster Care (between the ages of 18-24).
 This designation must not violate any Fair Housing regulations.

+"Homeless" means (1) lacking a fixed, regular and adequate nighttime residence; and has a primary nighttime residence that is a supervised public or private shelter providing temporary accommodations or a public or private place not ordinarily used as sleeping accommodations for human beings, OR (2) displaced as a result of fleeing violence in the home; and has a temporary residence that is a supervised public or private shelter OR (3) certified by an agency involved in regularly determining Homeless status.
+OR (4) displaced as a result of a major disaster and receiving FEMA assistance.
+Homeless individuals are considered Homeless for a period of twenty-four (24) months from the date of move-in, according to Section 103 of the Stewart B. McKinney Homeless Assistance Act and 42(i)(3)(B)(iii)(I) of the Code.

 From OHFA’s Compliance Manual: Any unit promised for a targeted population (homeless, disabled etc.) must have been marketed for a period of 90 days for both homeless and persons with mental or physical disabilities, Veterans, or Youth aging out of Foster Care before it can be rented to a tenant that does not have the designated special need.
 In addition, the Owner must show ongoing due diligence in attempting to locate a special needs tenant for the unit.
 Due diligence must include, but is not limited to, monthly advertisement in a newspaper of general circulation in the area, and proof of at least monthly contact with providers of services for individuals with the designated special need or targeted population, including advising such providers of the number and size of units available, the rents charged for the units, and the income limits for prospective tenants.
 Service providers must also be contacted immediately upon a specials needs unit becoming available.
 The owner must have a plan in place.